ArkinSolomon/sakura-docs/docs/commands.md

 ### PATH

-**Requires no permissions**

 The `PATH` command evaluates a path, and allows you to store it into a variable.
+No permissions required.

 ```ska
 %myPath = PATH /some/file